pearcej/pearcej.github.io/csc426/index.md

 - Update your Windows by clicking the update from the web link.
 Note that this is important!
 Some of you ignored this before and it caused problems.
 - Update your rs fork and update your local
 - If on Windows and you haven't done this already, go to [Get started with Docker remote containers on WSL 2](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers)
+  - The directions include installing Docker Desktop for Windows.
+Once you have done that, I recommend the tutorials inside of Docker Desktop.
 - Report out on the Runestone setup and work-shopping set-up issues
 - Strategizing about how to get unstuck
 - If you get tired of all of the installation drugery, you can move on to learning about MVC and web2py: